 You know the old saying: "you get what you pay for"?
 Well this applies to Louis Vuitton because LV does not discount or have any sort of sale on their products.
 They also don't wholesale their products because they only distribute through their retail channels.
 If the price is too good to be true, chances are it's a fake.

 #6 There's a hanging tag.

 Many products use hangtags to display product details.
 Louis Vuitton feels that this disturbs the overall exterior image of the product.
 This is why they put these product card details hidden inside the product.
-Authentic Louis Vuitton products consist of two cards: one being the card that explains what materials the product consists of and the other being the authenticity card.
+Louis Vuitton products do not include cards: one being the card that explains what materials the product consists of and the other being the authenticity card.
 At times a booklet for care instructions is also included with the product.

 #4 The hardware has imperfections.